It's Our 11th Anniversary!! I Mean It's That Time I Got Fired and Opened My Own Salon Month

 I'm surprised and happy at the same time.
 I made the salon work because I literally had zero viable choices that worked for my family at the time.
 I've had the honor of meeting thousands of people over the years and helping them during good and bad times in their lives.
 I've also had the crippling responsibility of taxes and expenses and the terror of not knowing if I was going to make the rent for the salon and all of my bills at home.
 My income was the only income after I got a divorce in 2012 after I found out my husband had been abusing my daughter and we went through 3 criminal trials in 5 years with him.
 I was taking care of my 3 children alone.
 It was terrifying.
 A lot of my clients supported me through my beautiful and challenging times and for that I'm forever grateful.

 This is not a rags to riches story.
+This is a rags to I really kicked ass story.
 This is the story of how someone who had the idea of working for herself one day was able to do so after being fired.